-With the help of Co-op Andes, we have identified smallholders with farms ranging from 1 to 3 hectares, with the potential to produce specialty grade coffee.
+With the help of Co-op Andes who have identified small holder’s farms with farms ranging from 1ha to 3ha with the potential to produce specialty grade coffee, we have been able to select these micro lots to bring to you.
 All the producers of these micro lots have benefited from the Delos Andes training programme, which has helped them to create composting systems, make regular soil analyses for targeted fertiliser application and to increase yield and quality.
-Many of the producers inherited a few hectares of land from family members who have been producing coffee for generations.
-The co-op can help with education around problems such as drying; something which is pertinent to this region as they can experience high humidity and rainfall during the harvest/drying periods.
+Many of the producers are small holder farmers, who inherited a few hectares of land which have been producing coffee for generations.
+The Co-op can help with education around problems such as drying, something which is pertinent to this region as they can experience high humidity and rain during the harvest/drying periods.

-All producers who are associated with the Micro lot program will receive initial payments for their parchment on arrival, relating to the quality they deliver.
-Once cupped, the coffee will be highlighted and stored separately in the mill.
-When the coffee is sold, the producers then receive a further 60% of the sale profits that the coffee is sold for.
-All producers have access to the contracts and final sale prices of their coffees ,as well as having access to exchange rates on the days of conversion into local currency for full transparency.
+All producers who are associated with the Micro lot program will receive initial payments for their parchment on arrival relating to the quality they deliver.
+Once cupped the coffee will be highlighted and stored separately in the mill.
+When the coffee is sold the producers then receive a further 60% of the sale profits that the coffee is sold for.
+All Producers have access to the contracts and final sale prices of their coffees as well have access to exchange rates on the days of conversion into local currency for full transparency.